JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/choosing.md

 @btime lyapunovs(ds, 2000; alg = Vern9(),        Ttr = 100.0, tols...);
 ```

-As you can see `Vern9` is "faster" in doing the _entire_ computation!
+As you can see `Vern9` is faster in doing the _entire_ computation!
 Of course this does not have to be universally true.
 It is true for the Lorenz system, but for your specific system you should do dedicated benchmarks!

+## DifferentialEquations.jl

+For more info about the possible solvers be sure to head over to the documentation of [DifferentialEquations.jl](http://docs.juliadiffeq.org/latest/)!